-Way to Goa: Top things to do in and around India's leading beach resort
+Way to Goa: top things to see & do around India's leading beach resort

 Everyone knows Goa has long sandy beaches, great seafood, and an endless choice of resorts, hotels and guesthouses.
-But India's smallest state is more than beach.
+But India's smallest state is more than just a big, beautiful beach.
 Inland there are spice farms, beautiful river valleys and backwaters, while 450 years of Portuguese rule have left heritage mansions, churches, and tasty fusion cuisine.

-Goa's infamous hippy and party scene still exists, but it's mellowing and there's a beach for all, from budget backpackers and partygoers to adventure-seekers and the luxury crowd, and it could all be yours with Thomas Cook Airlines, which offers great value direct flights from both Manchester and London Gatwick.
+Goa's infamous hippy and party scene still exists, but it's mellowing and there's a beach for all, from budget backpackers and partygoers to adventure-seekers and the luxury crowd.

 Panaji: the capital

 For a second, you might think you're in Europe as you wander the tiny, winding streets of Fontainhas in Goa's capital Panaji (or Panjim, the Portuguese name).